mehmedaltug/simple-cpu/README.md

 * **Reset:** Resets the internal cycle counter to 0.
 * **Clock:** System clock input.
 * **Bus (x8):** 8-bit output for monitoring the current state of the main data bus.

+## Collaborators

+- mehmedaltug
+  Designed and implemented the main CPU circuit, including the datapath and core components.

+- Orcun_ysr
+  Designed the Control Unit architecture, including state sequencing and control signal logic.

+- ChestnutRisenKamehameha
+  Implemented the Control Unit logic and assisted with state machine behavior.